pqhuy98/DistrComp/README.md

 # DistrComp

+<b>(PREFACE)<b> This library was implemented when I started learning about socket programming and distributed computing (January 2017).
+Its functionality is pretty good.
+However, the implementation is naive and contains a serious security hole.
+Also it's better to use MPI.
+This project is now an antique that reminds me what I've been through during my education.

 A distributed computing library.

 This library contains 4 main functions : `node_id`, `n_node`, `send`, `recv`.
 Using these 4 functions, one can parallelize a program across multi machines.